7 Super Effective Cross-Selling Strategies to Maximize Profits

 Just like thank you page offers, this works so well because

 - Almost everyone opens order confirmation emails

 - When they do, they’re in money-spending mode.

-However, don’t just limit your post-purchase cross-sells to your order confirmation email – add cross-sells to shipping emails too for maximum conversions like Nike does here:
+However, don’t just limit your post-purchase cross-sells to your order confirmation email - add cross-sells to shipping emails too to increase conversions like Nike does here: